AnaG0307/my-recipe-blog-a/README.md

 - As an admin User I can create, read, update and delete posts so that I can manage my site content.
 - As an admin User I can view the number of likes on each post so that I can see which ones are the most viral.
 - As an admin User I can approve/disapprove comments so that I can filter out objectionable comments.
+- As an admin User I can see the personal recipes of all the user so I can have an idea how they are using the site.